DukeLearningInnovation/kits/readme.md

 # Hypothesis
 What is each hypothesis and what are the baked in assumptions that would be detrimental if wrong?

-## What do we need to know that we don't know
+## What do we need to know that we don't know?

 ---